-Commercial off the Shelf FAR COTS Items - COTS ContractsIn government contracting, agencies sometimes buy commercial off the shelf items and services (COTS Items).
+Commercial off the Shelf FAR COTS Items - COTS ContractsIn government contracting, agencies sometimes buy COTS commercial off the shelf items and services (COTS products).
 Simply put, when the government buys these commercial items or services, there is not much that must change.

 Getting involved in disputes with the government or engaging in bid protest litigation can create a huge burden on your company.
 However, defending yourself in litigation means first understanding the basic rules.